Andrew Gordon Magrath: Confederate service

-Magrath was a member of South Carolina's succession convention in 1860, and was the first speaker at the signing ceremony.
+Magrath was a member of South Carolina's secession convention in 1860, and was the first speaker at the signing ceremony.
 He was the Secretary of State of South Carolina from 1860 to 1861.
 He was a Judge of the Confederate District Court for the District of South Carolina from 1861 to 1864.
 He was elected on December 18, 1864, as the last Governor of South Carolina under the Confederate States of America, serving from December 20, 1864, to May 25, 1865, when he was deposed by the Union Army and imprisoned at Fort Pulaski.
 Magrath was the final governor to be elected by a secret ballot of the State Legislature, with gubernatorial selection being changed to popular election.
 He served a partial term until he was overthrown and imprisoned by the Union Army.

 Later career and death

 After his release from prison in December 1865, Magrath resumed private practice in Charleston from 1865 to 1893.
 He died on April 9, 1893, in Charleston.
 He was interred at Magnolia Cemetery in Charleston.